ulve/hugotunius.se/_posts/2017-10-01-Fun-with-catamorphisms.markdown

 ): T
 {% endhighlight %}

 This is our function signature. `cataGift` is generic and parameterized by the type `T`.
 The first parameter called fBook is the function that will handle book.
-It takes a function that takes a `Book` and returns a `T`. `fChocolate` behaves the exact same way.
+It takes a function that takes a `Book` and returns a `T`.
+In the case of pretty printing it would be something like this:

+{% highlight ts %}
+const fBook = (a: Book) : string => `An interesting book named ${g.title}`;
+{% endhighlight %

+and when we want to sum the cost it would look something like this:

+{% highlight ts %}
+const fBook = (a: Book) : number => a.price;
+{% endhighlight %

+`fChocolate` behaves the exact same way.

 `fWrapped` is a bit more complicated.
 It takes a function that takes a `T` and a `Wrapping` and then returns a `T`.
-This is because the catamorphism will recurse when it encounters a wrapping and the result from the recursion will be `a`
+This is because the catamorphism will recurse when it encounters a wrapping and the result from the recursion will be  the first parameter `a of type T` and the second parameter will be the Wrapping.

+our pretty print would look something like this:

+{% highlight ts %}
+const fWrapped = (a: string, b: Wrapping) : string => a + ` wrapped in ${b.pattern}...`
+{% endhighlight %

-Finally our function will take a `Gift` and return a `T`.
-The complete function will look something like this.
+Finally our function for boxed will take a `Box` and return a `T`.
+This is a simpler version of fWrapped.

+If we combine all these functions and switch on on the type of gifts the complete function will look something like this.

 {% highlight ts %}
 const cataGift = <T>(